Geometrical versus time-series representation of data in quantum control learning: Preliminaries -- description of quantum dynamcis

 with

-where $N$ is the dimension of the system in question, $Y$ is superoperator of the fixed target operator, and $X(T)$ is evolution superoperator of operator resulting from the numerical integration of Eq.~\eqref{eq:schrod} with given controls.
-One should note that superoperator $S$ of operator $U$ is given by formula
+where $N$ is the dimension of the system in question, $A$ is the superoperator of the fixed target operator, and $B(T)$ is the evolution superoperator of operator resulting from the numerical integration of Eq.~\eqref{eq:schrod} with given controls.
+In particular, for a target unitary operator $U$, its superoperator $A$ is given by the formula

+where $\bar{U}$ is the element-wise conjugate of $U$.
+Superoperator $B(h)=U(h)\otimes \bar{U}(h)$ is obtained from the unitary operator resulting from the integration of the Eq.~(\ref{eq:schrod}).